orbcode/orbuculum/README.md

 Orbuculum is a set of tools for decoding and presenting output flows from the Debug pins of a CORTEX-M CPU.
-Originally it only used the SWO pin but it now also supports hardware for parallel tracing through the TRACE pins too using the iCE40HX-8K FPGA Breakout Board.
+Originally it only used the SWO pin but it now also supports hardware for parallel tracing through the TRACE pins too using the iCE40HX-8K and ECPIX-5 FPGA Boards.
 Numerous types of data can be output through these pins, from multiple channels of text messages through to Program Counter samples.
 Processing these data gives you a huge amount of insight into what is really going on inside your CPU.
 The current tools are;

-* orbuculum: The main program and multiplexer...used as a base interface to the target by other programmes in the suite.
+* orbuculum: The main program which interfaces to the trace probe and then issues a network interface to which an arbitary number of clients can connect, by default on TCP/3443.
+This is used by a base interface to the target by other programmes in the suite.
 Generally you configure this for the interface you're using and then you can just leave it running and it'll grab data from the target and make it available to clients whenever it can.
+Note that some debug probes can now issue an orbuculum-compatible interface on TCP/3443, and then you can connect the rest of the suite to that directly, without using orbuculum itself.

+* orbfifo: The fifo pump: Turns a trace feed into a set of fifos (or permanent files).

 * orbcat: A simple cat utility for ITM channel data.

-* orbdump: A utility for dumping raw SWO data to a sfile for post-processing.
+* orbdump: A utility for dumping raw SWO data to a file for post-processing.

 * orbtop: A top utility to see what's actually going on with your target.
 It can also provide dot and gnuplot source data for perty graphics.